 The information below is collected from state licensure boards or regulatory agencies responsible for regulating the professions of speech-language pathology and/or audiology.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

-- Postgraduate degree in speech-language pathology or audiology from a school determined by the board to be equivalent to ASHA accreditation
+- Postgraduate degree in speech-language pathology or audiology from a school determined by the board to be equivalent to ASHA accreditation; and

-- Completion of 9 months (30 clock hours per week) of full-time, supervised professional employment
+- Completion of 9 months (30 clock hours per week) of full-time, supervised professional employment; and

 - Federal/State employees or employees of a political subdivision, while engaged in official duties unless licensed by the Board